 BOTTOM by Harry West is ready to go home.

-With vintage French Flutes, to the problems associated with wear and tear, is added the likelihood of failure of the solder attaching the tone holes to the body.
+WHEN WORKING ON VINTAGE French Flutes, to the problems associated with wear and tear is added the likelihood of failure of the solder attaching the tone holes to the body.
 And then there is the padding...

 Flutes by Lot, Rive, Bonneville, etc., are notoriously difficult to pad.
 This we believe is largely due to variables associated with their key cups.
 As an example, a Louis Lot recently overhauled by us did not have two keycups of the same diameter or depth.